-Type of assessment: History Ancient General course Year 11 Weighting Year 12 Weighting Historical Inquiry 20-30% 20% Research inquiry and validation Explanation Two short answer, extended answer or oral tasks to be completed under test conditions 20-30% 25% Source analysis Two document/source-based investigations completed under test conditions 20-30% 25% Test A combination of closed and open questions 20-30% 15% Externally Set Task A written task or item or set of items of 50 minutes duration developed by the School Curriculum and Standards Authority and administered by the school. - 15%
+Type of assessment: History Ancient General course Year 11 Weighting Year 12 Weighting Historical Inquiry Research inquiry and validation 20-30% 20% Explanation Two short answer, extended answer or oral tasks to be completed under test conditions 20-30% 25% Source analysis Two document/source-based investigations completed under test conditions 20-30% 25% Test A combination of closed and open questions 20-30% 15% Externally Set Task A written task or item or set of items of 50 minutes duration developed by the School Curriculum and Standards Authority and administered by the school. - 15%

-HISTORY: MODERN (an ATAR Course) Back to Contents Page
+HISTORY MODERN (an ATAR Course)

-The ATAR Modern History course involves the study and practice of making meaning of the past with a view to understanding the present.
+The ATAR History Modern course involves the study and practice of making meaning of the past with a view to understanding the present.
 It is helps us to clarify our own beliefs and values compared with those of others.
 Studying Modern History reveals the background and some of the driving historical forces behind local and global issues.
 This course enables students to consider different historical perspectives and to become critical thinkers.
 The historical skills, knowledge and understanding gained from this course inform judgements and actions in a rapidly changing world.
 History provides insights into the present, gives students an informed basis for making decisions and provides the opportunity to reflect on the significance of past events, people (and their actions), beliefs and ideas and how and why they are valued now.
 History inquiry also reveals that there are different perspectives and interpretations of past events and actions which need to be considered.

 Students benefit from acquiring the literacy skills of the discipline of History such as critical thinking, research, analysis and effective written expression.
 The skills developed in the following units include: Chronology, terms and concepts; historical questions and research; analysis and the use of sources; perspectives and interpretations; and explanation and communication.
 Through the study of societies in the 20th century, movements for change and modern nations, students are well prepared for careers involving policy making, administration and research.
 While the focus is on the 20th century, the course refers back to formative changes from the late 18th century onwards and encourages students to make connections with the changing world of the 21st century.
 Learning the skills of critical thinking is essential for people working in the areas of business, government, law, health, science, academia, industry, tourism, the environment, media and the arts.
-Students who select Modern History will study units 1 and 2 in Year 11 and may choose units 3 and 4 in Year 12.
-These students will be offered the opportunity to undertake a tour of Canberra in Term 1, 2020.
+Students who select History Modern will study units 1 and 2 in Year 11 and may choose units 3 and 4 in Year 12.

-History: Modern is offered in two distinct pathways, where students must select either a General or an ATAR course of study.
+History Modern is offered in two distinct pathways, where students must select either a General or an ATAR course of study.